evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Long_Range/_index.md

 The XPENG G9 RWD Long Range comes equipped with one sound system option:

-- **:**: Features 24 speakers and delivers a maximum output of 1940 watts.
+- **:** Features 24 speakers and delivers a maximum output of 1940 watts.

 ## Lights

 **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.

-Standard taillights use LED technology, ensuring visibility and efficiency.
+The taillights use LED technology, ensuring both high visibility and energy efficiency.

 ## Advanced Driver Assistance Systems

-The XPENG G9 RWD Long Range includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The XPENG G9 RWD Long Range features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.

 ### Safety Systems